aktos-io/aecad/README.md

 ![image](https://user-images.githubusercontent.com/6639874/49327385-0ee89300-f572-11e8-8bf0-a11a3f6bee69.png)

-Satus: Alpha: Work for me but not recommended for professional usage.
+Satus: Alpha: *Works for me* but not recommended for professional usage.
 Testers are welcome.

 Feel free to open issues if you think: